MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 cd mm-dapp-react && npm install
 ```

-Launch the development server by running the following command.
+Launch the development server:

 ```bash
 npm run dev
 ```

-This will display a `localhost` url address on your Terminal where you ran the above command.
-Copy this url address into your browser and open it.
+This displays a `localhost` URL on your terminal.
+Copy this URL into your browser and open it.

 :::note
 You can use the `npx vite` or `npm run dev` command to run your project at any time if the